Search

 • registry.redhat.io for access to the base container images.

 Building an execution environment image in a disconnected environment requires mirroring content from these locations.
-See Importing Collections into private automation hub for information on importing collections from Ansible Ansible Galaxy or automation hub into a private automation hub.
+See Importing Collections into private automation hub for information about importing collections from Ansible Galaxy or automation hub into a private automation hub.

-Mirrored PyPI content once transferred into the disconnected network can be made available using a web server or an artifact repository like Nexus.
-The RHEL and UBI repository content can be exported from an internet-facing Red Hat Satellite server, copied into the disconnected environment, then imported into a disconnected Satellite so it is available for building custom execution environments.
+Mirrored PyPI content once transferred into the disconnected network can be made available by using a web server or an artifact repository such as Nexus.
+The RHEL and UBI repository content can be exported from an internet-facing Red Hat Satellite Server, copied into the disconnected environment, then imported into a disconnected Satellite so it is available for building custom execution environments.
 See ISS Export Sync in an Air-Gapped Scenario for details.

 The default base container image, ee-minimal-rhel8, is used to create custom execution environment images and is included with the bundled installer.
 This image is added to the private automation hub at install time.
 If a different base container image such as ee-minimal-rhel9 is required, it must be imported to the disconnected network and added to the private automation hub container registry.